filipsnastins/concurrency-control-with-dynamodb/README.md

 1. Request the charge by applying the semantic lock that sets the `PaymentIntent` to the `CHARGE_REQUESTED` state and publish the `PaymentIntentChargeRequested` event as part of the Unit of Work transaction.

-2. Listen to the `PaymentIntentChargeRequested` event, send the charge request to the Payment Gateway, and set the `PaymentIntent` state to either `CHARGED` or `CHARGE_FAILED`.
+2. Listen for the `PaymentIntentChargeRequested` event with the Transactional Outbox's Message Relay (for example, with the [transaction log tailing](https://microservices.io/patterns/data/transaction-log-tailing.html)), send the charge request to the Payment Gateway, and set the `PaymentIntent` state to either `CHARGED` or `CHARGE_FAILED`.

 ```mermaid
 ---